slowernews/wisdom-tldr/README.md

 > *'Intelligence is the most sensitive trigger point for envy.'*

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

-CHALLENGE: Be humble and [listen](#on-listening).
-Blindspots are dangerous.

-> *'When somebody says something bad about you, is negativity.
-When everyone says it, is advice.'*

-> *'If too many users are wrong, it's probably your fault.'*

-===
-###On listening

-Learn to listen.

-> *'Listen to many, speak to a few.' -- William Shakespeare*

-> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

-> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

 ===
 ###On planning